-The Yinghua Academy Elementary School program was founded on the desire to encourage students to develop intellectual curiosity and critical thinking skills, as well as broad and deep knowledge in language arts, math and science, social studies, and the arts – all while studying Mandarin Chinese.
+The Yinghua Academy Lower School program was founded on the desire to encourage students to develop intellectual curiosity and critical thinking skills, as well as broad and deep knowledge in language arts, math and science, social studies, and the arts – all while studying Mandarin Chinese.

 At Yinghua Academy, we strive for excellence in education, respect for diversity, and strength of character.
 We provide a rigorous academic program centered in language immersion and cultural literacy.
 Our caring and dedicated faculty, staff and administration work together with our parents, community partners and School Board to create a safe, healthy, rewarding and fun learning environment for our students.

 The five core principles of Yinghua Academy guide our work with elementary school students: Safety, Speak Chinese, Study, Happiness, and Global Citizenship.
 Every day, students are reminded of these principles at Morning Meeting, where they gather for thirty minutes before classes to enjoy songs, dances, exercises, character education, announcements, and school spirit.